Julius-Lab-RPI/SenSE-Scripts/README.md

 * calculating filter-based phase shifts
 * converting activity in steps to light based on the method by Huang et al. (2019)
 * generating a simulated light signal

+# Fitbit Python
+The lone script in this folder allows a user to download their own Fitbit data over a specified length of time.
+The script contains commented instructions on how to edit it to get what you need.